Our Commitment to Privacy

 Click on each bar below to get more detail about HDC’s principles.

-HDC is accountable for personal information in our custody and control, including that information that is managed, accessed, and stored on our behalf by our contracted service providers.
+HDC is accountable for [tooltip title=”Personal Information is information about an identifiable individual.
+It includes employee information, but it does not include that information necessary to enable an individual to be contacted at their place of business.” url=””]personal information [/tooltip] in our custody and control, including that information that is managed, accessed, and stored on our behalf by our contracted service providers.

 2.0 Identifying Purposes for Collection and Use of Personal Information